Skip to main content

 The Short Answer

-The anchor question lands in almost every family group chat in August: "My parents gave me $1,500 for tech before move-in.
-What's the priority order?"
-The wrong answer is to split it six ways.
-The right answer is a sequence: the laptop is the foundation everything attaches to and claims most of the budget.
-The rest is the decision.
+The anchor question surfaces in nearly every family group chat each August: "My parents gave me $1,500 for tech before move-in — what is the priority order?"
+The wrong answer is splitting it evenly six ways.
+The right answer is a deliberate sequence, because the laptop is the foundation that everything else attaches to, and it claims most of the budget by design.

-This hub picks the highest-consensus winner in six categories — laptop, power strip, keyboard, headphones, tablet, monitor — then ranks all six on one proprietary number: the DGH Cost-per-Year-of-Use score.
-It divides a device's true cost (price minus resale at graduation) by its years of daily use, so it captures real value, not sticker price.
-A $59 strip run daily for five years costs almost nothing per year; the $1,099 laptop costs more even though it is the first buy.
-The score answers what the price tag cannot.
+This hub identifies the highest-consensus winner in six categories — laptop, power strip, keyboard, headphones, tablet, and monitor — then ranks all six on one proprietary number, the DGH Cost-per-Year-of-Use Score.
+It divides a device's true cost (price minus resale) by its years of daily use, so the ranking captures real value, not sticker price.
+A $59 strip run daily for a 5-year span costs almost nothing per year.
+The $1,099 laptop costs more, even though it is the first buy.

 Head-to-Head: Cost-Per-Year, Longevity, Payoff, Fit, and Setup